Floyd Crosby

 Floyd Delafield Crosby, ASC (December 12, 1899September 30, 1985) was an American cinematographer.
 He won the Academy Award for Best Cinematography in 1931 for Tabu: A Story of the South Seas, his debut film, before going on to shoot over 120 productions in a career spanning over 40 years.
-Crosby worked with such directors as Fred Zinnemann.
 Beginning in the 1950s, he was the regular cinematographer for Roger Corman, totaling 21 films together.
+He also worked with directors like Fred Zinnemann, John Sturges, and Buzz Kulik.

-Crosby was also the father of singer-songwriter David Crosby.
+Crosby was the father of singer-songwriter David Crosby.

 Early life

 Floyd Delafield Crosby was born and raised in West Philadelphia, the son of Julia Floyd and Frederick Van Schoonhoven Crosby.
 Through his maternal grandmother, he was descended from the prominent Van Rensselaer family.
 His maternal grandfather was Dr. Francis Delafield.
 His maternal uncle was Edward Henry Delafield (1880–1955).

 Crosby worked at the New York Stock Exchange, before enrolling in the New York Institute of Photography.